AlexKHeaney/ENSO_Diarrhea_Botswana/README.md

 #### Data_empty.xlsx
 This file includes a data set with all publically available data (dates and ENSO indices) and empty columns for the diarrhea and environmental data that are not publically available.

-#### TRMM.nc
-This file contains rainfall data from the TRMM satellite for 0.25 degree grid cells across all of Southern Africa.

 #### Codebook.docx
 This file contains descriptions of each variable in the data_empty.xlsx data set.

 #### Replication_main.R
 This file contains R code that was used to run analyses and generate figures.
 The data inputs to this code are the data_empty.xlsx and TRMM.nc file.
+The TRMM.nc data file (containing TRMM satellite measured rainfall on a 0.25 degree grid) is too large to include in this repository but can be freely downloaded from the NOAA TRMM data repository.
 Because diarrhea and environmental data is not publically available, readers will not be able to directly reproduce figures and results.
 Any questions about the code or data should be directed to Dr. Alexandra Heaney at akheaney@berkeley.edu.